 - Feeling distressed or suicidal

-Christmas can be a challenging time for many people.
 If you are struggling or feeling low, depressed or even thinking of hurting yourself please remember there is always someone wanting to help you.
 If you are worried about someone else and are not sure what to do you can also contact these support services.

 Headspace brings resources together online so more people can experience the benefits of meditation anytime, anywhere.
 With tips on guided meditations, animations, articles and videos, all in the distinct Headspace style, this is a resource to check out.
 Watch the introductory YouTube videos.